A Weak Convergence Approach to Inventory Control Using a Long-term Average Criterion: Examples

 The cost structure is given by the functions $c_0$ on $[0,\infty)$ and $c_1$ on $\{(y,z): 0\leq y \leq z\}$ by

 with $k_1,k_2,k_3,k_4 > 0$.
 Notice that the holding costs for small inventory levels are penalized by the term $k_4e^{-x}$ which remains bounded at $0$.
 Also, the ordering cost function is a concave function of the order size so incorporates savings due to economies of scale.
+This $c_1$ function does not satisfy the critical modularity condition required in \cite{helm:15b}.
 We begin by establishing the existence of a pair of minimizers for $F_0$.

 The analysis below verifies the existence of an optimal $(s,S)$ ordering policy in the class $\mathcal{A}_0$ which does not allow any positive amount of long-term average expected local time of the inventory process at $\{0\}$.